dbbs-lab/bsb-core/docs/simulation/simulation.rst

 :class:`cell types <.cell_types.CellType>`, the :guilabel:`connection_models` of the
 network's :class:`connectivity types <.connectivity.strategy.ConnectionStrategy>` and the
 :guilabel:`devices` define the experimental setup (such as input stimuli and recorders).
-All of the above is simulation backend specific and are covered in detail below.
+All of the above is simulation backend specific and is covered per simulator below.

 =====
 Arbor